its-everdred/rancho-del-vote/EIP-DRAFT.md

 This leads to governance capture and apathy.
 Traditional delegation is fragile: if your delegate is inactive, your vote is lost.
 A ranked delegation system ensures votes find the most active trusted representative and reduces vote wastage.

-### Existing Standards
+### Limitations of Existing Standards

-Existing contract standards Governor.sol, Votes.sol are incapable of supporting ranked delegation:
+Existing contract standards Governor.sol, Votes.sol, GovernorVotes.sol are incapable of supporting ranked delegation as-is:

 1. Dynamic vote resolution during voting period
 2. Multiple delegate storage per account